wkandek/kubernetes-dev-cluster/Readme.md

-# Vagrant VirtualBox Ubuntu Kubernetes Cluster with Dashboard
+# Vagrant VirtualBox Ubuntu Kubernetes Development Cluster with Dashboard

+*Project Goal: Create a simple easy to reverse engineer automated Kubernetes cluster installation for those wanting to get familiar with container orchestration and developing/deploying containerized applications.
+With minimum knowledge of basic system administration skills on MacOS, Linux or Windows and this project, it should be easy to build a working Kubernetes  Development Cluster.

 ### Table of Contents